walmartlabs/concord-website/docs/getting-started/concord-dsl.md

     - 3
     - false

-  # withItems can alse be used with tasks
+  # withItems can also be used with tasks
   - task: myTask
     in:
       myVar: ${item}